danhixon/Slideshowpro/README.md

 Caching
 --------

-This gem will cache the API responses if you define a CACHE constant in your app.
+This gem will cache the API responses if you pass in a cache object from your app.
 Only tested with memcachd but should work with anything that responds to 'get' and 'set' methods.

 Example:

     require 'memcached'
-    CACHE = Memcached.new
+    @ssp.cache = Memcached.new

 Enjoy!